Orion Office REIT, Derivative and Hedging Activities

 Cash Flow Hedges of Interest Rate Risk

-During the years ended December 31, 2022 and 2021, the Company recorded unrealized gains of $7.8 million and $0.2 million, respectively, for changes in the fair value of its cash flow hedge in accumulated other comprehensive income.
-There were no similar amounts recorded during the year ended December 31, 2020, as the interest rate swap agreement did not exist during that period.
+During the three months ended March 31, 2022, the Company recorded unrealized gains of $3.8 million for changes in the fair value of its cash flow hedge in accumulated other comprehensive income.
+There were no similar amounts recorded during the three months ended March 31, 2021, as the interest rate swap agreement did not exist during such period.

-During the years ended December 31, 2022 and 2021, the Company reclassified previous gains of $1.8 million and previous losses of $0.1 million, respectively, from accumulated other comprehensive income into interest expense as a result of the hedged transactions impacting earnings.
-There were no similar amounts recorded during the year ended December 31, 2020.
+The Company reclassified previous losses of $0.2 million for the three months ended March 31, 2022 from accumulated other comprehensive income into interest expense as a result of the hedged transactions impacting earnings.
+There were no similar amounts recorded during the three months ended March 31, 2021.

 Derivatives Not Designated as Hedging Instruments